uzairathersaeed/filmpire/README.md

 -User Authentication
 *Light and Dark mode.
-*API calls with Axios and Redux ToolKit.
++API calls with Axios and Redux ToolKit.
 *Actors and Movie Details Page.
 *Watchlist and List of Favorite Movies.
 *Movie Search Functionality.